I’m wondering these days about how to be a better friend. Modern life makes friendship hard.

 I’ve given up feeling like it’s a personal failure to not remember these things unprompted.
 So now I have important dates marked in my diary – friends’ birthdays, interviews, medical appointments or just a, “check in on X” once a month if nothing else.

 During the coming year, I’m going to make the effort to consistently support my friend’s projects.
-That might be donating to their GoFundMe, showing up to a hockey match, or just sharing their new project with my Facebook friends.
+That might be donating to their GoFundMe, showing up to a hockey match, or just sharing their new business with my Facebook friends.
+I want to be a cheerleader for my friends and the amazing things they do.

 Send a Care Package